Here’s How Much Zinc You Need to Boost Immunity Right Now

 Got zinc?
 That may be the question of the moment, especially if you’re popping zinc supplements like candy in hopes of building your immune system.
 Yet immune function is a complicated topic, and while having the right amount of zinc on board could help prevent infections, taking excess zinc may not be the best strategy.

-With COVID-19 running rampant, zinc’s role in immune functioning has received particular attention recently– and for good reason.
+With COVID-19 not in the rearview mirror yet, zinc’s role in immune functioning has received particular attention recently– and for good reason.
 “When your body doesn’t get enough zinc, the immune system is compromised and doesn’t work as well,” says Emily Ho, Ph.D., director of the Linus Pauling Institute at Oregon State University in Corvallis.
 In some cases, that may cause it to overreact by creating inflammation, or it may not work as well to fight off infections.
 The upshot?
 “When you don’t have enough zinc, your ability to get sick from infections will increase.”

-The trouble is, there isn’t an effective test for zinc deficiency.
-What can decrease your zinc: If you have copper pipes in your house (zinc competes with copper for absorption, so trace amount of copper will negate the body's update of zinc); taking calcium supplements can deplete zinc as can exercise, drinking alcohol and viral infections.
+Taking calcium supplements can deplete zinc as can exercise, drinking alcohol, and viral infections.
 If you have diarrhea that can also deplete your zinc, and the majority of tests that exist for measuring zinc are not accurate, Penner says.
-You can be watchful for symptoms of zinc deficiency, which shows up in small clues, like white specks on your fingernails, unusual hair loss, recurrent infections, diarrhea or and skin changes, but outside of that, you’re often left to guess.
+You can be watchful for symptoms of zinc deficiency, which shows up in small clues, like white specks on your fingernails, unusual hair loss, recurrent infections, diarrhea, or and skin changes, but outside of that, you’re often left to guess.

-Current dietary guidelines recommend that women aged 19 and up get 8 milligrams (mg) of zinc per day (that increases to 11 mg if you’re pregnant, 12 mg if you’re lactating), while men should get 11 mg per day.
+Current dietary guidelines recommend that women aged 19 and up get 8 milligrams (mg) of zinc per day (that increases to 11 mg if you’re pregnant, or 12 mg if you’re lactating).
+Men should get 11 mg of zinc per day.
 Although many animal foods contain zinc, it is possible to get enough zinc you need on a plant-based diet, Penner says.

 Shiitake mushrooms --2 mg per cooked cup